 2) Little Lentil

-Little lentil is another Organic U.S brand who is passionate about sustainability and have set up a send back baby clothes program for their audience.
-When you choose to send back the outgrown Little lentil baby clothes, they reward you with 20% off of your next purchase.
+Little lentil is another Organic U.S brand passionate about sustainability and has set up a send back baby clothes program for their audience.
+When you choose to send back the outgrown Little lentil baby clothes, they reward you with 20% off your next purchase.

-Little lentil except baby clothes in their sell back program in all conditions which is pretty awesome and a generous gesture, if garments are at the end of their useful life they will be sent to non-for-profit organisations for recycling and reusing.
+Little lentils except baby clothes in their sell back program in all conditions, which is pretty awesome and a generous gesture; if garments are at the end of their useful life, they will be sent to non-for-profit organisations for recycling and reusing.

-But if the clothes are still in great condition, they get properly cleaned to enjoy for the next baby.
-Little lentils main goals are contributing to reducing overproduction.
+But if the clothes are still in great condition, they get properly cleaned to enjoy the next baby.
+Thus, little lentils main goals are contributing to reducing overproduction.

 You can send the baby clothes back for free using the poly mailer bag you have received the baby clothes in.
 To send the used baby clothes’ back, you need a pre-paid return label.
 Once Little Lentil has received the baby clothes back, you receive an email with a code to receive your 20% off on your next order.

 There is another pretty awesome business in the U.S I would like to mention with an innovative consuming model and a high sustainable focus indeed.
-Perhaps you have heard of Upchoose before, but for who didn’t, they have a pretty unique consuming model where you can purchase or rent complete organic baby clothes bundles per size.
+Perhaps you have heard of Upchoose before, but they have a pretty unique consuming model where you can purchase or rent complete organic baby clothes bundles per size for those who didn’t.
 It is quite inspiring what they achieve within their sustainable mission indeed.

 Upchoose not only make sustainable choices a lot easier with the complete bundles you can purchase, but they also make wearing organic baby clothes more affordable and accessible for a broader audience as well.

 Unique with Upchoose is that you not only can purchase the baby clothes bundles, but you can choose to rent the baby clothes as well.
-It doesn’t matter if you either buy or rent the baby clothes bundles, you are able to send the baby clothes’ back when your baby has outgrown their size.
-When you have chosen to rent the baby clothes but change your mind and like to keep the beloved garments, you can still decide to buy and keep the items as well.
+It doesn’t matter if you buy or rent the baby clothes bundles; you can send the baby clothes’ back when your baby has outgrown their size.
+When you have chosen to rent the baby clothes but change your mind and like to keep the beloved garments, you can still decide to buy and keep the items.

 Imagine the reduced clutter of your wardrobes if you just easily can send the baby clothes’ back whenever outgrown the size instead of laying them on a shelf to clutter your cupboard.
-Upchoose accept a few different high-quality organic brands to sell back, but contacting them before sending the garments back is necessarily.
+Upchoose accepts a few different high-quality organic brands to sell back, but contacting them before sending the garments back is necessary.

 Final thoughts on Sell back baby clothes